LouisaJohnston/Flick_Picks/README.md

 The database will inlcude models for movies and user input (comments, reviews, and ratings).

 ## Stretch Goals
+I was unfortunately unable to reach my stretch goals as a result of losing a large bulk of project week to a miscommunication regarding my ERDs that involved substantial restructuring.

 Users will be able to build a list of 20 movies and use a virtual d20 die to select which movie on the list they will watch.
 The list is filled out by the user conducting a separate d20 die roll and choosing a movie according to the roll's corresponding criteria (eg. rolling a 12 might mean you have to choose a movie within the sci-fi genre

 ## Extra Stretch